City · China · Asia

 Best Time to Visit

-Shanghai's climate allows for year-round travel, but the best times to visit are during the spring (March to May) and autumn (September to November) when the weather is mild and comfortable.
-Spring offers blooming cherry blossoms and fewer tourists, while autumn features beautiful fall foliage and cooler temperatures.
-Summer (June to August) can be hot and humid, with occasional typhoons, which might disrupt travel plans.
-Winter (December to February) is cold, with occasional snow, but it is the least crowded time to visit major attractions.
+Shanghai's climate allows for travel year-round, but the best times to visit depend on personal preferences.
+Spring (March to May) and autumn (September to November) offer mild temperatures and fewer crowds, making it ideal for outdoor activities and sightseeing.
+Summer (June to August) can be hot and humid, with a risk of typhoons, but it's also the peak tourist season with many events and festivals.
+Winter (December to February) is cold, with occasional snow, but it's the least crowded time to visit and can be quite picturesque, especially around Chinese New Year.

 Weather